bfh529/AOE2/README.md

 As can be seen, there's only the one Python file and one data file.
 Comments kept toward the beginning of the Python file include the original instructions given to the AI coder as well as the list of \#TODOs I hope to eventually get to.

 One glaring weakness is that I don't employ a database management system such as Neo4j, and this weakness will only become more evident as the (living) data document continues to increase with each new game played.
 As this was more of an exercise and less of an attempt to optimize, and since it doesn't take too long for the parser to run through a few hundred lines of data, I decided not to bother for the time being, so this remains a \#TODO I eventually get to someday, hopefully.

+You may not be able to see some of the interactive displays in the notebook file (e.g., at the end) in your browser, in which case you'll have to clone the repo and install the necessary dependencies to see it locally.